JuneKelly/radsticks/README.md

 # Environments

-radsticks uses leiningen profiles and the lein-environ plugin to manage different run-time environments.
+jetcan uses leiningen profiles and the lein-environ plugin to manage different run-time environments.
 The three important environments are `dev`, `testing` and `production`.
 Variables which differ by environment can either be set in the appropriate section of project.clj, or set as shell environment variables before starting the server:
-- `DB_URI` : the uri of the postgres database, ex: `//localhost/my_radsticks`
+- `DB_URI` : the uri of the postgres database, ex: `//localhost/my_jetcan`
 - `DB_USER`: username to use to connect to the database
 - `DB_PASSWORD`: password to use to connect to the database
 - `SECRET`: a string to use as the secret when generating secure web tokens,